flightlead404/jFrogHW/README.md

-Repo Contents
+Repo Contents:

-Jenkinsfile = The pipeline used to complete the assignment Dockerfile = The dockerfile used to create the runnable container spring-petclinic.latest.tar = tarfile containing runable docker image of the spring-petclinic project
+Jenkinsfile = The pipeline used to complete the assignment

+Dockerfile = The dockerfile used to create the runnable container

+spring-petclinic.latest published to dockerhub docker.io/flightlead404/spring-petclinic

+spring-petclinic.latest.tar availabe here:

+To run, untar the the tarball,